 If you have a more severe cerebral venous thrombosis, you may experience stroke-like symptoms.
 These can include:

 If you begin experiencing these symptoms, immediately call 911 or your local emergency services or have someone take you to an emergency room.

 Some of these risk factors can include:

 - birth control or estrogen use, such as hormone replacement therapy

 - protein deficiencies

 - head trauma or injury

-In infants, the most common cause of CVT is infection, specifically in the ear.
+The most common cause of CVT in infants is an infection, specifically in the ear.

 In some cases of CVT, the cause is unknown.

 If left untreated, CVT can have life threatening consequences.